kamermanpr/pubmedRecords/README.md

 ## About

 This package provides tools to download _PubmedArticle_ records from the NCBI [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) database based on user-specified search criteria, and to add CrossRef citation data for the returned records.
-The output is formated as a tidy dataframe, facilitating downstream analysis using tools from the 'tidyverse'.
+The output is formated as a tidy dataframe, facilitating downstream analysis using tools from the 'tidyverse'

 ## Installation